 NCLEX-RN Mandatory State Exam

-Each state requires a graduated nursing student to pass this exam in order to licensed.
+Each state requires a graduated nursing student to pass this exam to be licensed.
 The state licensing board requests transcripts, usually mailed by the school upon graduation, and fingerprints and background checks from the graduate.
 The student will then be cleared to take the Exam.
-Once he or she passes the Exam, he or she is now considered a registered nurse.
+Once he or she passes the Exam, he or she is considered a registered nurse.
 Check the state website for fees and requirements associated with the Exam.
 Exam, fingerprinting, background check, and any additional licensing fees may be required.

-Online and in-person review courses are optional but may be desired, for additional fees, of course.
+Online and in-person review courses are optional but may be desired for additional fees, of course.

 Read our guide to the NCLEX-RN exam.